billy-bartlett/Election_Analysis/README.md

     - Charles Casper Stockham received 23.0% of the votes and 85,213 total votes.
     - Diana DeGette received 73.8% of the votes and 272,892 total votes.
     - Raymon Anthony Doane received 3.1% of the votes and 11,606 total votes.

-- The winner of the election was:
-    - Diana DeGette, who received 73.8% of the votes and 272,892 total votes.
+**The winner of the election was Diana DeGette, who received 73.8% of the votes and 272,892 total votes.**

-## Challenge Overview

-## Challenge Summary
+## Election-Audit Summary

+In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.

+## Resources
+Data Source: election.results.csv
+Software: Python V 3.9.12, VS Code V 1.69.1